kimiazhu/kimiazhu.github.io/README.md

 #### Header Image

 Change header images of any pages or any posts is pretty easy as mentioned above.
-But, thanks to [issue #6 (in Chinese)](https://github.com/Huxpro/huxpro.github.io/issues/6) asked, **how to make it looks great?**

 **Well...it is actually a design issue**, not a coding stuff.
 It is better that you have basic design knowledge, but not is ok, let me told you how to make it well-designed: